peterBrxwn/secret_finder/README.md

 - Email Addresses
 - URLs and IP Addresses

+**Note:** The regular expressions used in this extension were sourced from the following repository: [https://github.com/Lu3ky13/Search-for-all-leaked-keys-secrets-using-one-regex-](https://github.com/Lu3ky13/Search-for-all-leaked-keys-secrets-using-one-regex-).

 ## Contributing
 If you would like to contribute or suggest additional regex patterns, feel free to submit a pull request or open an issue.